Aquaveo/TethysDashDocs/docs/source/usage/save_dashboard_items.rst

 .. |dashboard_save_button| image:: ../../images/dashboard_save_button.png
    :scale: 50%

-Users can save their dashboard configuration by clicking on the |dashboard_save_button| button next to the dashboard dropdown at the top of the app.
+Users can save their dashboard configuration by clicking on the |dashboard_save_button| button in the app header.
 These saved changes will persist when the application is refreshed or revisited.

 .. image:: ../../images/save_dashboard.png
    :align: center